Information current for Summer 2017, check back for updates in Spring 2018

 If you are a current WSU student and are receiving aid for the current year, you do not need to apply for aid.
 Once you have registered in the minimum required credits for full-time status, your award will be automatically packaged and you will be notified.

 If you are not a current WSU student OR you are not receiving aid for the current year, you will need to complete a FAFSA for the current year.
 Once your FAFSA is on file and you have registered in the minimum required credits for full-time status, your award will be automatically packaged and you will be notified.

 For more information regarding Summer Financial Aid please visit the Student Financial Services Website.

 For any other questions, please contact the Summer Session office.

 Pullman, WA 99164-1035

 Carson College of Business

-Registration will begin in March of 2018 and will be open through the beginning of each session.
+Registration begins in March of each year and is open through the beginning of each session.